When Should I Replace My Home Heating System?

 Every home heating system has a lifespan within which it is most effective.
 Once this recommended lifetime expires, you may start experiencing some strange behavior.

-The above is especially true for a heating system.
+The above is especially true for heating system repair.
 There comes a time when the wear and tear of constantly using a heating system become too much, and it becomes due for a change.

 Is There a Perfect Time For Replacement?